kwypchlo/portal-metrics/README.md

 		us-ny-2.siaskynet
 ```

-TODO: Need to specify where one acquires the evilSkylinks.txt file.
-This will be
-some sort of interaction with the blocker database, and it might even be
-something that we can automate inside of `build-banlist.sh`.

 Once that is complete, you can run `build-banlist.sh`, which will check the
 upload history of each server, and identify any IP addresses which are
 responsible for uploading data in the evil skylinks list.